IsaacSchemm/DeviantArtFs/README.md

 * **ExampleConsoleApp**: An F# console application that shows some data on the current user's recent (and not-so-recent) submissions, along with some of their Sta.sh info.
 Reads the access token interactively from standard input.
+* **ExampleConsoleApp3**: An F# console application that submits a picture to Sta.sh and then publishes it to DeviantArt.
 * **GalleryViewer**: A VB.NET app that lets you see the "All" view of someone's gallery and read the descriptions of individual submissions.
   Uses the Client Credentials grant and stores tokens in a file.